-The Forty Hours Devotion is a special forty-hour period of prayer made before the Blessed Sacrament in solemn exposition.
+The Forty Hours Devotion is a special period of prayer made before the Blessed Sacrament in solemn exposition.
 The focus is upon our Lord in the Holy Eucharist.
 It begins with a Mass of Exposition, which concludes with the exposition of the Blessed Sacrament.
-The Blessed Sacrament remains on the altar in a Monstrance during the forty hours while the faithful gather for personal or public prayer in adoration of our Lord.
-Forty is reminiscent of the forty hours Jesus remained in the sepulcher before the Resurrection.
-The Forty Hours Devotion provides a wonderful opportunity for the spiritual growth of each person and the parish as a whole.
-The Forty Hours Devotion can be seen almost like a parish mini-retreat or mission.
-The Forty Hours devotion was introduced into our Archdiocese by Saint John Neumann, our fourth bishop.
+The Blessed Sacrament remains on the altar in a Monstrance while the faithful gather for personal or public prayer in adoration of our Lord.
+This devotion provides a wonderful opportunity for the spiritual growth of each person and the parish as a whole.
+Devotion can be seen almost like a parish mini-retreat or mission.
+The devotion was introduced into our Archdiocese by Saint John Neumann, our fourth bishop.